yedidia-sisay/cherry-pomodoro/README.md

 ## Tech Stack
-Python 3 with PySide6 for backend logic.
+- Python 3 with PySide6 for backend logic.
-QML for the UI (Qt Quick).
+- QML for the UI (Qt Quick).
-Subprocess for notifications.
+- Subprocess for notifications.

 ## Future Improvements
-a load of things
+- a load of things
-I'm trying to build a widgets based digita world filled with digital objects that one can interact with eachother, and the user.
+- I'm trying to build a widgets based digital world filled with digital objects.
+Where the objects can interact with eachother, and the user.
 So defining the API for that.
-Add sound alerts.
+- Add sound alerts.
-Long breaks after 4 cycles.
+- Long breaks after 4 cycles.
-Session logging for daily activity tracking.
+- Session logging for daily activity tracking.